-The term 'Sales Tax' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Sales Tax' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Sales Tax refers to a government imposed tax on consumption of both services and goods.
 Traditional sales taxes are collected at the appropriate points of sale.
 The retailers gather the money which they then pass on to the appropriate governmental agency.
 Businesses are also liable to pay such sales taxes to the relevant jurisdiction (state or local government) if they have what is known as a nexus in that jurisdiction.
 This could be an employee, physical office location, presence of some other type, or an affiliate.
 The laws of the jurisdiction in question determine which of these criteria apply in determining business residence.

 Conventional forms of sales taxes only become charged to or are payable by the final seller of a service or a good.
 Since the overwhelming numbers of goods in today’s economies go through a range of manufacturing points and stages, they become a part and parcel of many different entities’ operations.
 This means that great quantities of paper work must be kept and filed in order to determine the end seller who will be finally liable for the sales taxes owed.